section-engineering-education/engineering-education/articles/android-paging-library/index.md

 We use the `DiffUtil` to check the difference in multiple lists for correct positioning and animations wherever needed.
 You can go through [this article](https://medium.com/@sienatime/investigating-pagedlistadapter-performance-and-diffutil-970a20285a24) for a better understanding of the purpose of this util class.

-And our adapter is now ready to be used.
+Our adapter is now ready to be used.

 ### Step 4 — Finishing up
 In our `MainViewModel`, get an instance of the database in order to access the dao.
 Then get the datasource and convert it to `LiveData`.